-- Activity One: - Cue "To lay so costly a sacrifice upon the altar of freedom" video. - Activity Two: - Divide students into groups of two or three students each. - Make (or share digitally) one Leadership Training Packet for each group of two or three students. - Activity Three: - Cue the World War II: A Visual History Interactive Timeline. - Stack desks to create amphibious tractors for each group to work from (if desired). - Divide students into groups of five or six students each. - Make one copy of the Peleliu Leadership Considerations Sheet for each group. - Assessment: - Make one copy of the "Dark Places of the Earth, Storming the Pacific" article and Leadership Case Study Instructions and Rubric for each student. - Test all online resources before class.
+- Activity One: - Computer with internet capability and projector to access "To lay so costly a sacrifice upon the altar of freedom" video. - Activity Two: - Divide students into groups of two or three students each. - Make (or share digitally) one Leadership Training Packet for each group of two or three students. - Activity Three: - Stack desks to create amphibious tractors for each group to work from (if desired). - Divide students into groups of five or six students each. - Make one copy of the Peleliu Leadership Considerations Sheet for each group. - Assessment: - Make one copy of the "Dark Places of the Earth, Storming the Pacific" article and Leadership Case Study Instructions and Rubric for each student. - Test all online resources before class.